kmehltretter82/frama-c-linux/KERNEL.md

 `linux-arm64-kvm-v1` from 3/12 to 12/12 typed, then reaches 24/24 target
 analyses in v2 by adding both exact commands for all six shared VHE/nVHE sources.
 Version 3 reaches 75/75 for the complete C command inventory from the pinned KVM build.
+Version 4 reaches 83/83 after adding the generic KVM core and preserves counted-by associations needed by Linux flexible-array allocation macros.
 ARM64 KVM work now continues in semantic layers:

 1. keep the complete exact-Kbuild corpus as a gate and add every command context introduced by later Kbuild configurations or kernel revisions;